 A Data Science Central Community

 Section 3 was added on October 11.
 Section 4 was added on October 19.
-An award will be offered to solve any of the open questions (announcement coming soon.)
+A $2,000 award is offered to solve any of the open questions, click here for details.

 This is another off-the-beaten-path problem, one that you won't find in textbooks.
-You can solve it using data science methods (my approach) but the mathematician with some spare time could find an elegant solution.
-Share it with your colleagues to see how math-savvy they are, or with your students.
-I was able to make…Continue
+You can solve it using data science methods (my approach) but the mathematician with some…Continue

 The narrow-sensed OLAP